• Home

 Adult stem cells (ASCs) are the technology of choice among those who morally object to the use of embryonic stem cells.
 At a May 2005 White House press conference, President Bush reaffirmed his opposition to funding embryonic stem cell research outside of the existing stem cell lines, but praised the use of "alternative sources" of stem cells.
 (Potten et al 2006) The ones mentioned in the above paragraph, such as stem cells from bone marrow and umbilical cord blood, are classic examples of ASCs.
 "With the right policies and the right techniques," Bush asserted, "we can pursue scientific progress while still fulfilling our moral duties."
 (Potten et al 2006) But is this indeed the case, or is it wishful thinking?
 As with many complex subjects, there is no clear-cut answer.

-The degree to which adult stem cells can be put to use often depends on who is being interviewed.
-However, if one sticks as closely as possible to what has been reliably reproduced in multiple laboratories over time, some hard facts do become available.
-That is, at least as "hard" as the facts can be, before the technology advances yet further and changes reality yet again.
 A fair number of therapies involving adult stem cells are in human clinical trials at present, and the number continues to grow.
 It is likely that these therapies will make their appearance at the local hospital or health clinic long before embryonic stem cells can even begin to make it to human trials.
 At the third annual meeting of the International Society for Stem Cell Research, held in 2005, the clear majority of the presentations dealt with therapies related to adult stem cells.
 (Holland et al 2006) Clearly, the interest—and, not coincidentally, the private sector venture capital—lies in ASCs for now.

 Leave a Reply